 Traffic model calibration is a time-consuming task

 One of the most crucial and time-consuming tasks in the traffic analytics process is traffic model creation in the simulation system.
-This task, depending on the complexity of the intersection, takes hours or days of modeller’s manual effort.
+Depending on the intersection's complexity, this task takes hours or days of the urban planner’s manual effort.
 It consists of: